nrkno/core-components/packages/core-datepicker/readme.md

 # Core Datepicker

-> `@nrk/core-datepicker` enhances all child `input`, `select` `table` and `button` elements with keyboard accessible functionality for selecting date and time.
+> `@nrk/core-datepicker` enhances all child `input`, `select` `table` and `button` elements with keyboard accessible functionality for selecting both dates and times.
 The interface and granularity of date refinement can easily be altered through markup.

-- Handles both date and time selection
-- Add or remove controls to fit your needs
-- Keyboard accessible

 ## Installation